Skip to main content

 Triple Whale's Web Analytics is a powerful feature that uses the data from our existing Pixel product to provide detailed and insightful reporting of web metrics.
 This feature eliminates the need for other tools like Google Analytics by delivering the same functionalities within our platform.

-Web Analytics is conveniently integrated into three key areas within the Triple Whale platform:
+Web Analytics is conveniently integrated throughout the Triple Whale platform.

 On the Summary Page, you'll find a new Web Analytics section.
 Here you'll discover a range of metrics to help you evaluate your website's performance: